InkDAO/gitbook/protocol-overview/overview.md

 ## The Core Idea

 Think of InkDAO as a digital marketplace for knowledge where creators publish content as digital assets.
-Unlike Medium where the platform controls everything, or YouTube where 45% goes to the platform, InkDAO takes only 5% to cover infrastructure costs—the remaining 95% goes directly to creators.
+Unlike Medium where the platform controls everything, or YouTube where 45% goes to the platform, InkDAO is truly decentralized with no intermediaries, 100% of revenue goes directly to creators.

 When someone publishes on InkDAO, three things happen: their content is stored permanently on IPFS (distributed storage), ownership is recorded on Ethereum blockchain, and they set their own price.
 When someone purchases access, they're buying permanent ownership through blockchain tokens, not renting monthly access.